gerardroche/gerardroche.github.io/_posts/2023-05-19-neovintageous-open-sesame.md

 8 directories, 0 files
 ```

-With a projects depth is set to 2 it yields 8 projects:
+With a projects depth set to 2 it yields 8 projects:

 ```
 laravel/framework